arnold-c/PhD-Dissertation/chapter_1/introduction.typ

 In the second half of my dissertation (@outbreak-detection & @ews), I examine the necessity and implications of categorizations for action in regions with persistent and emerging infection dynamics.
 Infectious disease surveillance has 3 primary objectives: to observe and quantify the burden of disease, monitor trends in prevalence, and detect and inform response to outbreaks @murrayInfectiousDiseaseSurveillance2017 @DiseaseSurveillance.
 In pursuit of these goals, numerous continuous values must be discretized.
-Firstly, cases must be counted, which requires a set of criteria to convert the underlying infection dynamics within an individual into a binary status: infected or not.
+First, cases must be counted, which requires a set of criteria to convert the underlying infection dynamics within an individual into a binary status: infected or not.
-This criteria often comes in the form of a diagnostic test, like an enzyme linked immunosorbent assay (ELISA).
+This criterion often comes in the form of a diagnostic test, like an enzyme linked immunosorbent assay (ELISA).
 ELISAs measure the presence and quantity of antibodies in a biological sample that are produced by a person's immune system in response to pathogen exposure, and attempts to discriminate between two hypothetical infection/exposure states @alhajjEnzymeLinkedImmunosorbent2024.
 In practice, no threshold will be able to perfectly discriminate between these groups of individuals, leading to classification errors @hiebertEvaluationDiagnosticAccuracy2021.
-The sensitivity of a test refers to its ability to correctly detect the presence of infection when an infectious individual is tested, also called the true positive rate @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
+The sensitivity of a test refers to its ability to correctly detect the presence of infection when an infected individual is tested, also called the true positive rate @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
-The specificity is the opposite: the ability to correct detect the _lack_ of infection in an uninfected individual, also called the true negative rate @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
+The specificity is the opposite: the ability to correctly detect the _lack_ of infection in an uninfected individual, also called the true negative rate @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
 An important third characteristic of diagnostic tests that arises from the discretization of a continuous measure is the positive predictive value (PPV) of a test.
 The PPV is the probability that a positive test result actually reflects a positive individual @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024.
 Unlike the sensitivity, it is not preconditioned on the assumption that the individual tested is truly positive.